RoyVoetman/laravel-repository-pattern/README.md

 ### View and Route prefixes

 There is a convenient shortcut when you want to implement the `ViewPrefix` and the `RoutePrefix` interface.
-You can include the `RoyVoetman\Extras\Contracts\ResponsePrefixes` interface which just extends method interfaces.
+You can include the `RoyVoetman\Extras\Contracts\ResponsePrefixes` interface which just extends both interfaces.

 ```php
 /**